The mission of the Teacher Education Scholarship program is to:

 Criteria and Scholarships

 Departmental scholarships are funded for majors in that department only.
-Check your academic major on BroncoWeb for accuracy and update this section as necessary.
-Students seeking secondary certification should apply for departmental scholarships through their major department.
+You should check carefully your major plan on my.boisestate.edu for accuracy and update this section as necessary.
+You may not be considered for departmental scholarships if your major plan does not match the majors available within the department.
+If you are seeking certification in secondary education, you should apply for departmental scholarships through the department of your major.

-5. Students who are awarded a private donor scholarship are expected to write a thank you letter to the scholarship donor.
-Scholarship recipients who do not write thank you letters may forfeit eligibility for future scholarships.
-Additionally, awardees will be invited to attend an event with scholarship donors in the fall.
+Students who are awarded a private donor scholarship are expected to write a thank you letter to the scholarship donor.
+Students who do not write thank you letters will not receive their scholarship and may forfeit eligibility for future scholarships.
+Additionally, awardees will be invited to attend an event with scholarship donors in the spring.
 Awardees are expected to make every effort to attend or send a note of regret.
 Please recognize that donors are making a personal commitment to support awardees’ education and taking time to show your appreciation is essential.